 As a result, the solar homeowner has to use as little grid electricity as possible without net metering.
 Any extra solar electricity, from the homeowner's point of view, is largely wasted (although the utility company still reaps significant benefits).
 However, most people leave the house for work and school every day.
 When nobody is around, the electricity might then drop off and if it's early in the day, your house didn't have the chance to warm up yet and the ac isn't operating.

-Call SunPower by Green Convergence for your solar panel installation
+Call Green Convergence for your solar panel installation

 If you’re looking for a way to save money, keep your solar facing the right direction for your home, and generating the maximum amount of energy possible, contact us and let us help you explore your options for installing a solar.